 Outside of the facts in the books, opening up as many lines of conversation as possible will help you understand the basis of your company.
-Sometimes, a company will strive for certain goals, but their business mission changes according to the feedback they receive an impact they make in the communities they serve.
+Sometimes, a company will strive for certain goals, but their business mission changes according to the feedback they receive and the impact they have in the communities they serve.
 This information should carry equal weight.

-While at understanding your company, this article may also help you in the process
+While understanding your company, this article may also help you in the process

 Incorporate Everyone’s Voice

 You may think something is the best idea from the spot you’re standing in, but how does it look from other places?
 Employees that are lower on the food chain deal directly with issues that never cross your path.
 You need to be sure that your choices are positively impacting their work environment.
 They know their job better than you do, and their perspective can help you shape your choices.
 Regardless of who works in what position, everyone is part of a team.
 Listening to everyone else will broaden your perspective and put you on the right path.

 If you can clearly see point A leading to point B, you may be correct in selecting your direction.
 The only perceivable issue is that many situations have a multitude of potential outcomes.
 How can you be sure that you’re headed straight for your desired result, and that things won’t take on a life of their own?
 You need to make sure all the surrounding factors are in line with what you’re trying to accomplish, for both short-term and long-term goals.
 If there are any other elements of the business you need to improve before you put your plan in place, make sure you tend to do things in the order of their importance.

 It’s important to remember that you won’t always succeed.
 While that may seem pessimistic, even the most brilliant prominent figures in business have their off days.
 Instead of dwelling or being unnecessarily hard on yourself, examine the situation.
 What would you do differently next time?
 Is there anything positive you can take away from a less than successful decision?
 There’s nothing wrong with making the occasional mistake, as long as you don’t continue to make that mistake.